kevint2007/www.kevintheivendran.com-/content/projects/index.md

 ---

-### 🌾 AgriMalawi
+### 🌾 AgriLanka
-Developed microfinancing models to support farmer financing in Malawi.
-In the process of securing grants
+Working on a lease-to-own model for solar-powered irrigation pumps to aid smallholder farmers in Sri Lanka.

 ### 🌿 Villars Institute Ecopreneurship
 Selected for the Villars Institute’s Ecopreneurship program focused on systems thinking and regenerative innovation.
 Collaborating with global changemakers to design scalable solutions in the space of climate.